actionframework/actionframework/README.md

 Ready for action?
 Ready, set, go!

 ActionFramework is a web application framework for Ruby.
 It's meant for rapid and fun development of your application.

-Because of that it is easy understandable and easy to use and customize.
+Because of that it is easy to understand and easy to use and customize.

 # Requirements

 It just requires Ruby and RubyGems.
 I have tested it with Ruby version 1.9.3.

 # Installation